jamathews/test-drive/README.md

-Fill a drive with pseudo-randomg data, and validate it.
+Fill a drive with pseudo-random data, and validate it.